 Importing a Car to Spain

-If you are moving to Spain for more than six months, it’s best to apply for Spanish registration plates.
-The Real Automóvil Club de España can give you help and advice on this, but this is what needs to be done.
+If you’re moving to Spain for more than six months, it’s best to apply for Spanish registration plates.
+The Real Automóvil Club de España can give you help and advice on this, but basically this is what needs to be done.

 First of all you need to have your NIE and your empadronamiento.
-You must take your car to a garage here in Spain for an ITV certificate – this is the equivalent of the MOT in the UK – and checks the roadworthiness or road safety of your car as well as the emissions.
+You must take your car to a garage in Spain for an ITV certificate – this is the equivalent of the MOT in the UK.
+They check the roadworthiness or road safety of your car as well as the emissions.
 When your car passes this test you will be give a Arietta de Inspection Technical.

-Once that’s done take all your paperwork (NIE and empadronamiento) including all the existing paperwork for your car from your home country, such as vehicle registration, insurance, driving licence… to the Traffic Department (Jefatura Provincial de Tráfico).
-You may be asked for proof of address so take either a rental contract or utility bill in your name and you will need photo ID such as your passport.
+Once that’s done, take all your paperwork (NIE and empadronamiento) including all the existing paperwork for your car from your home country, such as vehicle registration, insurance, driving licence, etc. to the Traffic Department (Jefatura Provincial de Tráfico).
+You may be asked for proof of address, so take either a rental contract or utility bill in your name.
+You will need photo ID such as your passport.

 The Barcelona Traffic Office or Jefatura Provincial de Trafico (referred to locally as La Campana):

 Gran Via de les Corts Catalanes 184, 08071 Barcelona.

 Tel: 932 986 539 / 932 986 548 / 932 986 567